Email: info@tecplix.com

 How to report?

-The following laws apply to this offence:
+The following laws apply to this offense:

-• Indian Penal Code – IT act 2000
+• Indian Penal Code – IT Act 2000

 • Section 66, Section 66C, Section 67, Section 67A, Section 67B

-• It may also attract Section 13 & 14 under POCSO Act, 2012
+• It may also attract Sections 13 & 14 under the POCSO Act, 2012